yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ### A PWA-solution that is custom built in React, Vue or Angular by some kick-ass frontend developers that know their Kungfu-coding shit and can custom-build any extension-like feature for you, assuming your wallet is large enough?

 ---
+{state: dark}
 {background-image: pwa/giphy-okay.webp}
-# Yes!
-PWA is ready!
-We are ready!
+# Yeah, ok.
+I can build you a PWA.
+PWA is ready.

 ---
 {state: main}